M-Awwab-Khan/LangSearch/README.md

 More info: https://ollama.com/blog/openai-compatibility

-### Backend + Node Only Express API

-In addition to the Next.JS version of the project, there is a backend only version that uses Node.js and Express.
-Which is located in the 'original-express-api' directory.
-This is a standalone version of the project that can be used as a reference for building a similar API.
-There is also a readme file in the 'original-express-api' directory that explains how to run the backend version.

 ## Contributing

 Contributions to the project are welcome.
 Feel free to fork the repository, make your changes, and submit a pull request.
 You can also open issues to suggest improvements or report bugs.